yfnaji/xLog/README.md

 <h1 id="styles">styles</h1>

-The style parameter allows you to print various font styles such as **bold**, *italic*, <span style="text-decoration: underline">underline</span> etc.
+The style parameter allows you to print various font styles such as **bold**, *italic* etc.

 Your escape code style options are:

 ![styles_table](https://user-images.githubusercontent.com/59436765/208328766-0f4f58bd-1b03-4318-b15b-7875aaf5dde3.gif)

-<span style="font-size:10px">Note: this table may be expanded if necessary or upon request</span>
+_Note: this table may be expanded if necessary or upon request_

-You can implement one style or several styles simultaneously.

 We can set one particular style in the following way:

 ```
 from xlog import xLog